Mis-Team-project/feasabilty-study-2/blueprint.md

 These changes collectively ensure that the website content adapts gracefully to different screen sizes, preventing content from being cut off and providing a better user experience on mobile devices.

+### Centering Improvements
+To address the issue of content not being centered, the following CSS files were updated:

+-   `src/App.css`: Changed `justify-content: flex-end;` to `justify-content: center;` for `.section-title` to center the section titles.
+-   `src/components/HumanStructure.css`: Added `max-width: 1200px;` and `margin: 0 auto;` to `.human-structure-container` to center the main container.
+Also, added `display: flex; flex-direction: column; align-items: center;` to `.level` and `justify-content: center; width: 100%;` to `.level-roles` to center the content within each organizational level.
+-   `src/components/TechnicalStudy.css`: Confirmed that `max-width` and `margin: 0 auto;` are already applied to main containers (`.technical-study-section`, `.technical-study-header`, `.categories-container`, `.operational-indicators-section`), and `display: flex; justify-content: center; align-items: center;` is applied to backdrops, ensuring content is correctly centered.

-### Plan for Current Requested Change: Financial and Economic Study Section
+## Plan for Current Requested Change: Financial and Economic Study Section

 **Purpose:** To present key financial and economic data related to the kindergarten in an interactive and visually appealing manner.